 Assateague Island Alliance is managed by a volunteer Board of Directors (BOD).
 Each year, volunteer recommendations are made to the board for new members, replacing those who have served their term.
 Volunteers are typically individuals who have a passion for the island and who have demonstrated a willingness to “give back to others.”
 Their application is vetted amongst the board members and references are checked.
 Currently, the Board of Directors consists of:

-Elizabeth Cullen is the Treasurer of the AIA Board and lives locally.
+Elizabeth Cullen, Director, is the Treasurer of the AIA Board and lives locally.
 Elizabeth is working diligently to analyze our costs and figure out cost effective ways to support the National Park Service.

 Kathy Emmert, Director, is Secretary of the AIA Board.
 She moved to Ocean Pines when she retired from her career as a dietitian/nutritionist.
 Her professional life included more that 20 years in management.
 She has volunteered with a number of nonprofit organizations, including the YWCA of Annapolis and Anne Arundel County.
 She loves the national parks in general, and, especially, Assateague Island National Seashore.